 Foreign exchange risk arises when commercial transactions or recognized assets or liabilities are denominated in a currency that is not an entity's functional currency.
 The Group is exposed to transactional foreign currency risk to the extent that there is a mismatch between the currencies in which costs and purchases are denominated and the respective functional currencies of Group companies.
-The functional currencies of Group companies are primarily the euro and U.S. dollars.
-The currencies in which these transactions and financial assets are primarily denominated are euro and U.S. dollars.
-The Group is exposed to the exchange rate between the EUR and the USD.
-Due to the initial public offering in 2017 and public offering in 2018, the Group had a significant USD amount on its statements of financial position.
+The functional currencies of Group companies are primarily U.S. dollars and the euro for InflaRx GmbH only.
+The currencies in which these transactions and financial assets are primarily denominated are U.S. dollars and the euro.
+The Group is exposed to the exchange rate between the euro and the U.S. dollars.
+Due to the initial public offering in 2017 and public offering in 2018, the Group has a significant U.S. dollar amount on its statements of financial position.
 Currently the Group does not hedge U.S. dollars but intends to achieve a natural hedge by contracting suppliers in U.S. dollars in the future.
-In 2018 the Group recognized significant foreign exchange gains and losses as the natural hedge is not yet achieved and the functional currency for the major part of entities is euro.
+In 2019 the Group recognized significant foreign exchange gains and losses as the natural hedge is not yet achieved and the functional currency for InflaRx GmbH is euro.

 The Group is primarily exposed to changes in U.S. dollars/euro exchange rates.
-The sensitivity of profit or loss to changes in the exchange rates arises mainly from U.S. dollar denominated financial instruments.
+The sensitivity of profit or loss to changes in the exchange rates arises mainly from U.S. dollar denominated financial instruments at InflaRx GmbH.

-In 2018, if the euro had weakened/strengthened by 10% against U.S. dollars with all other variables held constant, the Group's loss would have been 14.3 million higher/17.4 million lower, mainly as a result of foreign exchange on translation of U.S. dollars-denominated assets.
+In 2019, if the euro had weakened/strengthened by 10% against U.S. dollars with all other variables held constant, the Group's loss would have been $\[\in \]$ 3.4 million higher/ $\[\in \]$ 4.1 million lower, mainly as a result of foreign exchange on translation of U.S. dollars-denominated assets of InflaRx GmbH.